 4.2 The test procedure is conducted in four iterations.
 Each iteration is 175,000 engine cycles in length.

-4.3 Low engine speed and highload steadystate conditions are used to generate events, which are counted throughout each of the four 175,000 engine cycles.
+4.3 Low engine speed and high-load, steady-state conditions are used to generate preignition events, which are counted throughout each of the four 175,000 engine cycles.